- 15 °C93 percent cloud cover

 Current local time:

-Aurora activity is expected to be moderate between 11 PM and 5 AM in Skibotn tonight.
+Aurora activity is expected to be high between 11 PM and 2 AM in Skibotn tonight.
 It does not get fully dark, so viewing conditions are poor even if aurora activity increases.
-Cloud cover around that time looks partly cloudy at 0% to 85%.
-You should have a decent chance of seeing the aurora if skies stay this clear.
+Cloud cover around that time looks overcast at 85% to 100%.
+There may be good aurora activity overhead, but thick cloud could block the view.

-Aurora activity is expected to be moderate between 11 PM and 5 AM in Skibotn tonight.
+Aurora activity is expected to be high between 11 PM and 2 AM in Skibotn tonight.
 It does not get fully dark, so viewing conditions are poor even if aurora activity increases.
-Cloud cover around that time looks partly cloudy at 0% to 85%.
-You should have a decent chance of seeing the aurora if skies stay this clear.
+Cloud cover around that time looks overcast at 85% to 100%.
+There may be good aurora activity overhead, but thick cloud could block the view.

 Aurora Forecast for Skibotn